TwistingTwists/blog_astro/src/content/post/1brc-across-languages/index.md

 publishDate: Oct 14 2024
 ---

+This is a cheatsheet  of optimisations done for 1brc challenges.
+It tries to summarise and put the optimisations in perspective.

+We hope that you know what 1brc is.
+Learn that from [1](https://github.com/gunnarmorling/1brc), [2](https://www.morling.dev/blog/1brc-results-are-in/).

 ### Data encoding - To and Fro from String

 | Trick                                                                                  | Outcome                                                                                     | Note                                                                                                  |